roger-/proxmox-igpu-nuc6cayh/README.md

 ```
 cd /sys/bus/pci/devices/0000:00:02.0/
 echo 1 > rom
-cat rom > /tmp/vga.rom
+cat rom > /tmp/intel_hd500.rom
 echo 0 > rom
 ```

 ## 2.2: Fixing ROM
-Then transfer the file `vga.rom` someplace safe and reboot back into Proxmox.
+Then transfer the file `intel_hd500.rom` someplace safe and reboot back into Proxmox.
 Next you need to compile and run `rom-fixer` (you can do this in a VM):

 ```
 git clone https://github.com/awilliam/rom-parser